Eternal Sunshine (album): Commercial performance

 On its release day, Eternal Sunshine received 58.1 million streams on Spotify globally, setting the record for the most-streamed album in a single day in 2024, at the time.
 All 12 chart-eligible tracks from the album simultaneously appeared on both the Billboard Global 200 and Global Excl.
-U.S. charts.
-On the former, ten tracks appeared within the top-25 region, led by "We Can't Be Friends (Wait for Your Love)," which debuted at number-one on both charts, the album's second chart-topper after "Yes, And?".
-A year later, a deluxe edition of the album was released with six additional tracks, all of which appeared simultaneously on the Billboard Global 200 and Global Excl.
-U.S. charts.
-On the former, each track appeared within the top-50 region, led by "Twilight Zone," which debuted in the top ten on both charts.
+US charts.
+On the former, 10 tracks appeared within the top-25 region, led by "We Can't Be Friends (Wait for Your Love)", which debuted at number one on both charts, the album's second chart-topper after "Yes, And?".
+All six bonus tracks from the 2025 reissue appeared simultaneously on the Billboard Global 200 and Global Excl.
+US charts.
+On the former, each track appeared within the top-50 region, led by "Twilight Zone", which debuted in the top 10 on both charts.

-The International Federation of the Phonographic Industry (IFPI) ranked Eternal Sunshine 13th on the Global Album Chart and 9th on the Global Streaming Album Chart for 2024.
-Aided by the album's commercial success, Grande ranked 11th on the organization's Global Recording Artist Chart, being the fourth highest-ranked among female artists.
+The International Federation of the Phonographic Industry (IFPI) ranked Eternal Sunshine thirteenth on the Global Album Chart and ninth on the Global Streaming Album Chart for 2024.
+Aided by the album's commercial success, Grande ranked eleventh on the organization's Global Recording Artist Chart, being the fourth-highest-ranked among female artists.

 United States

-Eternal Sunshine debuted at number-one on the US Billboard 200 with 227,000 album-equivalent units, including 194.92 million on-demand streams and 77,000 album sales in its first week.
+Eternal Sunshine opened at number one on the US Billboard 200 with 227,000 album-equivalent units, including 194.92 million on-demand streams and 77,000 album sales in its first week.
 It marked Grande's sixth number-one album and her third-largest opening week, behind Thank U, Next (360,000 units) and Sweetener (231,000 units).
-It was the most consumed album of the week, debuting at number-one on both Billboard Top Streaming Albums and Top Album Sales charts, marking Grande's sixth chart-topper on the latter.
+It was the most consumed album of the week, debuting at number one on both Billboard Top Streaming Albums and Top Album Sales charts, marking Grande's sixth chart-topper on the latter.
 Furthermore, it became her second number-one album on the Billboard Vinyl Albums chart.
 With 33,000 vinyl sales, Grande had her best vinyl sales week yet, exceeding Positions (32,000).
 At the time of its release, Eternal Sunshine achieved the largest US sales debut of 2024, surpassing Kanye West and Ty Dolla Sign's Vultures 1 (148,000 units).
 In its second week, Eternal Sunshine remained at number one with 100,500 units, including 115.05 million on-demand streams and 13,000 album sales, marking Grande's third consecutive album to spend its first two weeks at the top.
 It slipped to number three in its third week, with 72,000 units.
-Following the restocking of a signed CD on Grande's webstore, the album rose to number eight on the chart dated July 6, 2024, marking its seventh non-consecutive week within the top-ten region.
-On September 9, 2024, the album was certified Platinum by the Recording Industry Association of America (RIAA) for earning over one million units in the country.
+Following the restocking of a signed CD on Grande's webstore, the album rose to number eight on the chart dated July 6, 2024, marking its seventh non-consecutive week within the top-10 region.
+On September 9, 2024, it was certified Platinum by the RIAA for earning over one million units in the country.